Download as PDF –- CC-BY-NC — 2022-09-18

 Find a label again

 (In the Edit Menu.)
-How to select
+Displays help for how to select

 Color scheme for new icons and lines